Josephvs96/BluePeak-Budget-Backend/README.md

     **The password on the backend is not hashed and it's saved in plain text, _DO NOT_ use a password that you usually use**

-    Returns a object with:
+    Returns an object with:

     - error field if there is an error in the request
-    - message field with the a success message
+    - message field with the success message

 - /login
   - POST : Sends a login request to check if the user exists and if the provided cridentials are correct.